Qqwy/NoMoreOversleeps/README.md

 In the future, the list of supported actions will hopefully be expanded.
 If you're good at programming in Java, feel free to add your own (the implementation of new actions is quite simple).

+#### Discord integration ####

+There is a Discord integration module used by the Polyphasic Sleep Discord community which will update your 'Playing' status with the current schedule information (AWAKE / SLEEPING / MISSING / OVERSLEEPING / PAUSED).
+To make use of this feature simply enable the Discord integration module and paste in your authtoken.
+Further instructions are pinned to `#sleep_tech` in the Polyphasic Sleep Discord.

 #### Live text file data output ####

 NoMoreOversleeps can optionally output text files containing information such as current schedule, time since start of schedule, time since last oversleep, personal best time, and current